RyanEager/ryaneager.github.io/about/index.md

 ## A quick little about me:

  * I've been programing for 6+ years
- * I speak Java, Python, C, Ruby and a little Haskell, and I'm always ready to learn new languages.
+ * I speak Java, Python, C, Ruby and a little Haskell.
  * I know OSX, Linux, and Windows, but who doesn't these days?
  * I am currently looking for work in the Bay Area.